RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Introduction

 \section{Introduction}

 As the forefront of a mobile communication network, the Radio Access Network (RAN) directly interacts with the user equipment (UE).
-Its architecture has undergone profound changes within recent years transitioning from monolithic to disaggregated architectures and from vendor-based to open-source solutions~\cite{bonati2020open}.
+Its architecture has undergone profound changes in recent years, transitioning from monolithic to disaggregated architectures and from vendor-based to open-source solutions~\cite{bonati2020open}.
 The disaggregation of the RAN is reflected in two vectors, one is the horizontal disaggregation of the network functions with open interfaces, and the other is the virtualization of hardware and software in vertical.
-To achieve efficiency dividends, allow for increased innovation, and also performance gain, O-RAN\footnote{In this paper, O-RAN is taken as the reference architecture to demonstrate the validity of the proposed RLOps, but the principles can be applied to other RAN architectures.} emerged from years of industry work in groups studying possible Open RAN trends (including 3rd Generation Partnership Project (3GPP)).
+To achieve efficiency dividends, allow for increased innovation, and also performance gain, O-RAN\footnote{In this paper, O-RAN is taken as the reference architecture to demonstrate the validity of the proposed RLOps, but the principles can be applied to others RAN architectures.} emerged from years of industry work in groups studying possible Open RAN trends (including the 3rd Generation Partnership Project (3GPP)).
 O-RAN is based on 3GPP new radio (NR) specifications, meaning it is 4G and 5G compliant, while the difference is merely the additional interfaces that are defined by O-RAN, focusing on a functional split called 7.2x.
-The emphasis of O-RAN has been on \textit{openness} and \textit{intelligence} from the beginning \cite{alliance2020ran}, through which it intends to actively embrace the technological revolution brought by machine learning (ML).
-Within recent years significant research has been undertaken demonstrating the potential of ML within telecommunications including channel estimation in massive multiple-input and multi-output (MIMO) systems \cite{soltani2019deep}, resource and service management in large-scale mobile ad-hoc networks \cite{forster2007machine} and mobile edge computation offloading and edge caching \cite{8493155}, to name but a few.
-The introduction of this class of methods is supported through a number of avenues but perhaps most importantly through the definition of open interfaces and radio intelligence controllers (RICs).
-Through their introduction, O-RAN provides the foundations by which ML models can be introduced into RAN.
-Thereby, facilitating the evolution of RANs from being static and stiff to data-driven, dynamically sensing and self-optimising.
-Notably, the exact mechanisms and procedures required to deploy cutting-edge ML solutions into production and realise their economic potential still needs clarification.